avito-tech/avito-android/docs/content/_index.md

 Multiple projects live in two repositories:

-- Open Source repository ([avito-tech/avito-android](https://github.com/avito-tech/avito-android)) - monorepo of all tooling to continuously test and deliver apps to users
+- Open Source repository ([avito-tech/avito-android](https://github.com/avito-tech/avito-android)) - monorepo of all tooling to continuously test and deliver apps to users.
 - Internal repository (closed source) - monorepo of all apps and shared libraries

 ## Open Source repository